Photo by Prophsee Journals on Unsplash

 Using journal prompts aimed at building up your self love and confidence.
 You can use one prompt a day to help you write everyday or just on days that you want for guided journalling.
 Having a self care routine is important in taking care and nourishing your mind body and soul.
 Writing in a journal has been proving to be an effective form of self care and should be added to your self care routine.

 I have been keeping journals and diaries since I was a young child, I loved writing down my thoughts and expressing myself.
 I have read back through some of them and reflecting on how I have grown and they bring back fond memories.
-I have found using journal prompts in my journalling routine are really helpful at exploring topics I wouldn’t usually, being able to discover new thoughts and feelings can be very enlightening.
+I have found using journal prompts in my journaling routine are really helpful at exploring topics I wouldn’t usually, being able to discover new thoughts and feelings can be very enlightening.

 What is self love?